-I don't know about you, but if I'd been in that group and that had happened, I would know there was something going on here, and as readers of the Old Testament, these people should have known if they were actually in the Scriptures and actually read the Old Testament, they would understand that Jesus was saying, "I Am God.
+I don't know about you, but if I had been in that group and that had happened, I would know that there's something going on here.
+As a reader of the Old Testament, these people should have known if they were actually in the scriptures and actually read the Old Testament they would understand that Jesus was saying, "I Am God.
 I Am.
-I Am the One who was the Creator.
+I Am the one who is the Creator.
 I Am all in all."
-And to prove that, when He said that, they all went backwards.
+To prove that, when He said that, they all went backwards.
 They all fell to the ground.

-But notice something.
+Notice something.
 The Son of God was in complete command of the situation.
 Once again, He was not taken by surprise.
 After the Lord identified Himself, He allowed the mob to take Him away, according to John 18:12.
-It says, Then the band and the captain and officers of the Jews took Jesus and bound him.
+It says, Then the band and the captain and officers of the Jews took Jesus, and bound him.
 Jesus willingly and voluntarily let them take Him.
 Without His permission, it would have been impossible for them to take Him.

-John 7:30 says, Then they that sought to take him: but no man laid hands on him, because his hour was not yet come.
-This was before this happened now.
-The Bible tells us there were times when people wanted to take Jesus because it was not time yet.
+John 7:30 says, Then they sought to take him: but no man laid hands on him, because his hour was not yet come.
+This is before this happened now.
+The Bible tells us that there were times when people wanted to take Jesus but they couldn't because it was not time yet.
 And we need to understand that Jesus willingly and voluntarily at this time let them take Him because His hour had come.
-Mark

-14:41 says, And he cometh the third time, and saith unto them, Sleep on now, and take your rest: it is enough, the hour is come; behold, the Son of man is betrayed into the hands of sinners.
+Mark 14: 41 says, And he cometh the third time, and saith unto them...
+This is to His disciples...
+Sleep on now, and take your rest: it is enough, the hour is come; behold, the Son of man is betrayed into the hands of sinners.
 And He said this just before the band came to take Him.

 Now, there's a prayer that Jesus never prayed.
 Peter rushed to the Lord's rescue with great zeal and poor aim, according to John 18:10.
 Then Simon Peter having a sword drew it, and smote the high priest's servant, and cut off his right ear.
 The servant's name was Malchus.
-But Jesus' response to Peter's rescue attempt...
+But Jesus' response to Peter's rescue attempt?
 Jesus healed the ear of Malchus.

-Well, many things can be said of this arrest that took place, and Jesus did not pray to be rescued, because He said, The cup which my Father hath given me, shall I not drink it?
-(John 18:11)
+Many things can be said of this arrest that took place, and Jesus did not pray to be rescued because He said, "The cup which My Father hath given Me shall I not drink it?"
+Jesus was ready to be offered.

-And we read on in the Scriptures how that the Lord was forsaken by those.
-And He predicted that all people would forsake Him at this point.
-All His disciples would be afraid; they would run.
-And this, once again, is a fulfillment of Old Testament prophecy.
+And we read on in the scriptures how that the Lord was forsaken by those.
+He predicted that all people would forsake Him at this point.
+All of His disciples would be afraid and they would run.
+And this, once again, is a fulfillment of Old Testament prophecy, as well.
 Zechariah 13:7 talks about that.

 Do you know Christ today as your Savior?
 Ask Him to come into your heart.
 "Lord Jesus, come into my heart.
 I receive You as my Lord and Savior."
 And if you do know Him as your Savior, are you living for Him?
-If not, the Bible says, if we confess our sin, He is faithful and just to forgive us our sin and to cleanse us from all unrighteousness.
+If not, the Bible says, if we confess our sin, he is faithful and just to forgive us our sin and to cleanse us from all unrighteousness.
 Live for Him today.
 Let Jesus be the King of your heart.